Skip to Content

 Without getting too sappy, it is true that a good coffee shop is more than just a place for a hot drink.

-It gives you an excuse to stop and enjoy a few minutes or hours, preferably in the company of some good friends (or, if you’re anything like us, your laptop and a panicked sense that you’re permanently behind on your to-do list, which is basically the same thing right?).
+It gives you an excuse to stop and enjoy a few minutes or hours, preferably in the company of some good friends (or, if you’re anything like us, your laptop and a panicked sense that you’re permanently behind on your to-do list).

 Few places embody that more than the Cafe in the Space.
 It’s certainly not the fanciest cafe in the neighbourhood, but it’s definitely one of our favourite Notting Hill Gate cafes.

-Served up out of a literal hole-in-the-wall at St John’s Church, a delightfully simple menu reminds you of dishes whipped up by your Mum or Grandma.
-The emphasis on organic ingredients also means it’s also a fave organic cafe in Notting Hill.
+Served up out of a literal hole-in-the-wall at St John’s Church, a delightfully simple menu reminds you of dishes whipped up by Mum or Grandma.
+The emphasis on organic ingredients also means it also holds a special place in our hearts.

 So, the coffee isn’t made by world-famous baristas – but it’s served up with a smile and often a friendly chat.
 That makes it a winner in our book.